 Guest Post Written by Dr. Muhammed Rafeeque, BHMS

-The tongue (Lingua, Glossa) is a muscular organ in the oral cavity that is associated with the function of deglutition, taste and speech.
-It acts as an easily accessible mirror of the health of a person, and indicates the state of hydration of the body.
+The tongue (Lingua, Glossa) is a muscular organ in the oral cavity that is associated with the function of deglutition, taste and speech [click to tweet].
+It acts as an easily accessible mirror of the health of a person and indicates the state of hydration of the body.
 Some characteristic changes occur on the tongue in some abnormal conditions or diseases.
-Hence, the examination of the tongue is very essential and will provide some hints for the clinical and remedial diagnosis.
+Hence, the examination of the tongue is essential and will provide some hints for the clinical and remedial diagnosis.

 It is very easy to examine the tongue in a conscious patient.
-Difficulty may arise in unconscious patients and in non cooperative patients, especially the children.
+The difficulty may arise in unconscious patients and in non-cooperative patients, especially the children.
 Small children may cry if we forcefully open their mouth, hence it can be easily examined by gently pressing above the mental-protuberance with the index finger and gradually opening the mouth, the baby will protrude the tongue automatically.
 Of course, it is a knack that can be gained only by experience.

-The clinical examination of the tongue should be done with consideration of following aspects such as shape, size, color, moisture, coating, nature of papillae and the movements.
+The clinical examination of the tongue should be done with consideration of following aspects such as shape, size, colour, moisture, coating, nature of papillae and the movements.

 Appearance of tongue in some abnormal conditions: